Turkish alphabet: Early reform proposals and alternate scripts

 Some Turkish reformists promoted the adoption of the Latin script well before Atatürk's reforms.
 In 1862, during an earlier period of reform, the statesman Münuf Pasha advocated a reform of the alphabet.
 At the start of the 20th century similar proposals were made by several writers associated with the Young Turks movement, including Hüseyin Cahit, Abdullah Cevdet, and Celâl Nuri.
 The issue was raised again in 1923 during the first Economic Congress of the newly founded Turkish Republic, sparking a public debate that was to continue for several years.

 A move away from the Arabic script was strongly opposed by conservative and religious elements.
 It was argued that Romanisation of the script would detach Turkey from the wider Islamic world, substituting a "foreign" (i.e. European) concept of national identity for the traditional sacred community.
 Others opposed Romanisation on practical grounds; at that time there was no suitable adaptation of the Latin script that could be used for Turkish phonemes.
 Some suggested that a better alternative might be to modify the Arabic script to introduce extra characters to better represent Turkish vowels.
 In 1926, however, the Turkic republics of the Soviet Union adopted the Latin script, giving a major boost to reformers in Turkey.

-Turkish-speaking Armenians used the Mesrobian script to write Holy Bibles and other books in Turkish for centuries.
+Turkish-speaking Armenians used the Mesrobian script to write the Bible and other books in Turkish for centuries.
 Karamanli Turkish was, similarly, written with a form of the Greek alphabet.

+Atatürk himself had a longstanding conviction that the Turkish alphabet should be Latinised.
+He told Ruşen Eşref that he had been preoccupied with this idea during his time in Syria (1905–1907), and would later use a French-influenced Latinised rendering of Turkish in his private correspondence, as well as confide in Halide Edip in 1922 about his vision for a new alphabet.
+An early Latinisation of the Turkish language was made by Gyula Németh in his Türkische Grammatik, published in 1917, which had significant variations from the current script, for example using the Greek gamma where today's ğ would be used.
+Hagop Martayan (later Dilâçar) brought this to Mustafa Kemal's attention in the initial years after the book's publication but Kemal did not like this transcription.
+The encounter with Martayan and looking at Németh's transcription represented the first instance where Kemal would see a systematically Latinised version of Turkish.